 Whether improving your family home or buying and selling a house, garage conversions can add a great deal of value to a house.
-With 39.2 million (licensed) cars on UK roads, garages are more sought after than ever.
-The small island of the United Kingdon has 67.44 Million (recorded) citizens.
-Meaning it is one of the most densely populated nations in the world.

 There is more competition for parking than ever, and in some cities, it is near impossible to find free parking.
 Those of us that drive will be unpleasantly familiar with winding down cramped streets with vehicles parked on both sides of the road.

 Other than the secure parking space convenience that a garage affords, they also offer a number of other benefits.
 Namely, they can add value to your home.
 Below we will find out just how much value a garage build will add to a house.